estevao-souza/InstagramCloneProject/README.md

 ### Functionalities
 - Sign in, sign up and sign out user.

-- Update user profile data, such as: User name and profile photo.
+- Update user profile information: username, bio, password and profile photo.
+- Delete user account.
+- View the home feed with all users' posts.
+- Search post.
+- Create, Update and Delete posts.
+- View post details, including comments and likes.
+- Add and delete comments on posts.

 ### Getting Started
-To run this application in development mode, you'll need to create an account on OpenWeatherMap and obtain an API Key.
-Once you obtain this key, you simply need to paste it into the project's "API_KEY" constant.
+To run this application in development mode, first create an account on MongoDB Atlas and set up a database named instagram_database.
+Then, add your MongoDB username, password and JWT secret to the back-end’s .env file.